Compositional equivalences based on Open pNets: Weak FH-bisimulation lemmas and proofs

-\begin{lemma}[Weak open transition composition] Suppose that we have a weak open automaton such that the WOTs cannot observe silent actions (see Definition \ref{def:Non-ObsTau}).
-Suppose $j_0\in J$ and:\ } \end{lemma} \begin{proof} By Lemma \ref{lem-rel-OT-WOT} we can decompose the WOT of $Q$ into a series of $k+1$ and $k'+1$ tau open transitions and an $\alpha'_Q$ open transition (observable or not depending on $\alpha_Q$):
+\begin{lem}[Weak open transition composition] Suppose that we have a weak open automaton such that the WOTs cannot observe silent actions (see Definition \ref{def:Non-ObsTau}).
+Suppose $j_0\in J$ and:\ } \end{lem} \proof By Lemma \ref{lem-rel-OT-WOT} we can decompose the WOT of $Q$ into a series of $k+1$ and $k'+1$ tau open transitions and an $\alpha'_Q$ open transition (observable or not depending on $\alpha_Q$):

 such that\\

 \begin{small} $s_i^{i\in L_Q}=s_{10} \wedge s_{1(k+1) i}=s_{20} \wedge s_{21}= s_{30} \wedge s_{3(k'+1) i}={s'}_i^{i\in L_Q}$

 \end{small} \begin{enumerate}